Frequently Asked Questions

 Can paste wax be applied after using Teak Protector?

-Does Teak Protector protect against stains such as water or oil stains?
+Does Teak Protector protect against stains?

 What is the best way to apply Teak Protector?